elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-methods-are-used-to-date-historical-events-and-artifacts.md

 url: /learn/education-studies/questions/what-methods-are-used-to-date-historical-events-and-artifacts
 score: -1.0
 related_article1:
-    id: 168379
+    id: 168384
-    title: What are the key differences between stone tools and composite tools in tool technology?
+    title: >-
+        What were the major impacts of the development and spread of agriculture on societies?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-differences-between-stone-tools-and-composite-tools-in-tool-technology
+    url: /learn/education-studies/questions/what-were-the-major-impacts-of-the-development-and-spread-of-agriculture-on-societies
 related_article2:
-    id: 168380
+    id: 168376
-    title: How did early metallurgical practices impact ancient societies?
+    title: >-
+        What role do oral histories play in shaping our understanding of the past?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-early-metallurgical-practices-impact-ancient-societies
+    url: /learn/education-studies/questions/what-role-do-oral-histories-play-in-shaping-our-understanding-of-the-past
 related_article3:
     id: 168379
+    title: >-
-    title: What are the key differences between stone tools and composite tools in tool technology?
+        What are the key differences between stone tools and composite tools in tool technology?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-key-differences-between-stone-tools-and-composite-tools-in-tool-technology
 related_article4:
-    id: 168394
+    id: 168388
-    title: What can artifacts and symbolism tell us about prehistoric societies?
+    title: >-
+        How did the development of bronze tools influence the transition to urbanization?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-can-artifacts-and-symbolism-tell-us-about-prehistoric-societies
+    url: /learn/education-studies/questions/how-did-the-development-of-bronze-tools-influence-the-transition-to-urbanization
 related_article5:
-    id: 168391
+    id: 168376
+    title: >-
-    title: What role did kinship play in the social structures of early societies?
+        What role do oral histories play in shaping our understanding of the past?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-did-kinship-play-in-the-social-structures-of-early-societies
+    url: /learn/education-studies/questions/what-role-do-oral-histories-play-in-shaping-our-understanding-of-the-past
 ---

 &nbsp;